manvimadandotai/CodingThings/README.md

-# Leetcode-solutions
+# Competitive Programming
-This repository contains the solutions of Leetcode problems I am solving to prepare for data science/ machine learning interviews..
+This repository contains the solutions of  programming problems solved from different platforms.